Illinois uses a modified comparative negligence model, which means an injured party’s award could be reduced if he or she is to blame for a car wreck.

 Insurance companies may try to shortchange victims of car accidents regarding the damages they are owed.
 Further, a simple insurance claim will not address noneconomic damages, such as pain and suffering.
 People wishing to recover maximum compensation may need to file a lawsuit against the negligent driver who caused the accident.

-Anyone with questions about this matter should consult with an attorney.
+Anyone with questions about this matter should consult with a Chicago car accident attorney.